 There are a number of different parcel delivery services at the airport, but only three offer suitcase and luggage transportation.
 In Terminal 1, JAL ABC and Kansai Airport Baggage Service are available.
 In Terminal 2 the 7-Eleven convenience store offers Yamato Transport services.

+This article was last updated in October 2019 to reflect the Japanese tax increase.
 While we do our best to ensure accuracy, details may vary.